 In order to refine the request, the following scoping activities have been carried out:

-A. a Call for Knowledge in order to identify already existing work on the request.
-It was launched in March 2017 inviting scientists, policy-makers, practitioners and other societal actors to share their knowledge on the topic.
+A. a Call for Knowledge to identify already existing work on the request.
+It was launched in March 2017 inviting scientists, policy-makers, practitioners, and other societal actors to share their knowledge on the topic.

 B. a stakeholder workshop (26th April 2017, Brussels) with other participants involved in European policies and biodiversity issues to ensure the policy relevance of the request detailed below and to refine the request.

-The Document of Work (DoW) describes the results of the scoping activities as well as the background of the request and was the basis for the call for experts.
+The Document of Work (DoW) described the results of the scoping activities as well as the background of the request and was the basis for the call for experts.